Mid Century Bungalow Living Room: Get The Look! (Plus my design process)

 Okay, so.
 Now that I have my ideal guest, my design style, my fav inspiration images, and budget with list of needed items, NOW I begin some virtual shopping.

-Pinterest with it's many many many furniture adds now-a-days isn't a bad place to start.
+Pinterest with its many many many furniture ads nowadays isn't a bad place to start.
 You can start off creating boards specifically for potential items for purchase, OR you can begin some vision boards by taking items over into another space.
-I typically use Power point for this because it's super duper easy.
-And it removes backgrounds fairly well which allows me to layer items in my boards.
+I typically use Canva for this because it's super duper easy.
+It removes backgrounds which allows me to layer items on my boards.
 And that makes me very happy.
 But it's not crucial.
 You do you.

 Vision boards are a place for your ideas to come together visually, they don't need to be presentable necessarily.
 (Unless you're presenting your boards to a client, then they need to be presentable.
 But you knew that.
 If you like my methods, take my course because, you guessed it, I'll go into detail teaching my Vision Boarding method.
 This course is valuable for aspiring Airbnb designers and owners alike!)